 Not nearly as much as the non-armored version, but again, more than you would get with your average Legends figure.
 I believe that with the upcoming Mafex Knightmare Batman (this was back when we thought the Knightmare batman would be released within a reasonable time period), we will get a busted helmet and kryptonite spear for this figure and I’m pretty excited about both additional accessories (I was right to be excited, they are awesome).
 He has three sets of hands which consists of fists, open (or neutral) and a “holding” hand which holds his only other accessory, which comes to us in the form of the grappling hook he used during the fight with Big Blue.
 The detail on the hands and the grappling device is amazingly intricate.
 Take a look at the pics!

 If you have the Mafex Batman and Superman from DoJ, the articulation is very similar.
 If you don’t, you get roughly 20 points of articulation.
-Double jointed elbows and knees, wrist pivot and spin, ankle pivot, hips and torso, etc. Nothing unexpected.
+Double jointed elbows and knees, wrist pivot and spin, ankle pivot, hips, and torso, etc. Nothing unexpected with the Mafex Armored Batman.
 I’m always at odds with the multiple exposed pegs that allow this kind of movement but I’ve learned to overlook them.
 The hands can be tricky (like most imports, it seems) as it’s probably easy to snap off the peg when you’re swapping out hands.
 They (the pegs) tend to run away from you during the change-out.

 The head has VERY minimal up and down range of motion, so don’t put your Supes too high up or ol’ Brucie boy will be looking at Clark’s feet.